 This leaves us in something of a quandary.
 Lots of generalities.
 Not many specific commitments.
 No budget.
 How is one to choose?
 It is tempting to treat the manifestos as a ‘pick’n’mix’, choosing policies from each of the offerings.
 That does not quite work when votes have to be cast.

 Instead, there needs to be opportunity to cross-examine the parties.
-There are 10 questions it would be good to ask, some perhaps covered or hinted at in the manifestos, some not:
+There are 10 questions it would be good to ask new MEOPs, when they take their seats in July, some perhaps covered or hinted at in the manifestos, some not:

 1. Do you accept the Sustainable Development Goals as an organising framework for the future, inside the EUEuropean Union and externally?

 2. Progress in achieving the SDGs is ‘insufficient’.
 What actions should the EUEuropean Union institutions take to remedy shortfalls?